How we are helping

 Aid for trade is about helping developing countries address their internal constraints to trade such as cumbersome regulations, poor infrastructure and lack of workforce skills.
 This might include training of customs officials to facilitate trade, investing in ports and storage facilities, connecting farmers to overseas buyers, and helping women entrepreneurs to export.
 Aid for trade supports developing countries’ efforts to better integrate into and benefit from the global rules-based trading system, implement domestic reform, and make a real economic impact on the lives of their citizens.

-The Strategy for Australia’s Aid for Trade Investments, launched by the Minister for Foreign Affairs and Minister for Trade and Investment on 1 July 2015, establishes a framework for future Australian aid for trade investments to ensure they are well-planned and effective, meet the needs of our developing country partners, and aligned with Australian interests.
+The Strategy for Australia’s Aid for Trade Investments, launched in July 2015, establishes a framework to ensure Australian aid for trade investments are well-planned and effective, meet the needs of our developing country partners, and aligned with Australian interests.

 Australia’s priority areas for aid for trade investments include: